IonaBoulton/-GEOL0069-XAI-Deforestation_Detection_in_Rond-nia-Brazil-Random-Forest-Classification-and-TreeSHAP/README.md

 3. SCL classes 3 (cloud shadow), 8 (medium cloud), 9 (high cloud) and 10 (cirrus)
    are set to `NaN` in all bands, removing contaminated pixels from all downstream analysis

-Cloud cover was minimal for both acquisitions (<3%), which is typical for dry-season Rondônia imagery and confirms the scene selection was appropriate.
+Cloud cover was minimal for both acquisitions (less than 3%), which is typical for dry-season Rondônia imagery and confirms the scene selection was appropriate.

 ---

-### 5.3 · Hansen Global Forest Change Data
+### 5.3 Hansen Global Forest Change Data

 **What is Hansen GFC?**